etruel/wpematico/readme.txt

 Contributors: etruel, khaztiel, gerarjos14, sniuk Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B8V39NWK3NFQU
 Tags: RSS,XML,rss to post,feed to post,rss aggregator
+Stable tag: 2.7.5
+Tested up to: 6.6
 Requires at least: 4.8
-Tested up to: 6.6
 Requires PHP: 7.0
-Stable tag: 2.7.4
 License: GPLv2 or later

 WPeMatico is autoblogging in the blink of an eye!
 On complete autopilot WPeMatico gets new contents regularly for your site!